Algebraic aspects and functoriality of the set of affiliated operators: Preliminaries

 By the Riesz representation theorem (see \cite[Theorem 2.3.1]{kr-I}) on the Hilbert space $\overline{\dom(T)}$, for every $y \in \dom(T^*)$ there is a \emph{unique} $z \in \overline{\dom(T)}$ such that $\ipdt{Tx}{y} = \ipdt{x}{z}$ for all $x \in \dom(T)$.
 We define $T^*y=z$.
 Clearly, the range of $T^*$ lies in $\overline{\dom(T)}$. \end{definition}

-{\it Caution.} In the literature, the adjoint is typically defined for a densely-defined operator.
+{\bf Caution.} In the literature, the adjoint is typically defined for a densely-defined operator.
 As seen above, we may view $T$ as a densely-defined operator from the Hilbert space $\overline{\dom(T)}$ to the Hilbert space $\sH$ and make perfectly good sense of its adjoint.

-It is crucial to remember that in our definition, the codomain of $T^*$ is $\sH$ and {\bf not} $\overline{\dom(T)}$, though $\ran(T^*) \subseteq \overline{\dom(T)}$.
+It is crucial to remember that in our definition, the codomain of $T^*$ is $\sH$ and {\bf not} $\overline{\dom(T)}$, though we have that $\ran(T^*) \subseteq \overline{\dom(T)}$.
 The reader may verify that the standard definition of adjoint (see \cite[Definition 2.7.4]{kr-I}) very much depends on the codomain Hilbert space as any vector in $\ran(T)^{\perp}$ must lie in the domain of $T^*$.
 We hope that this clarification will be helpful in interpreting the meaning of $T^{**}$ as the adjoint of $T^*$, and in verifying that there is no sleight-of-hand involved when we invoke standard results from the literature about the adjoint in our proofs.

 Using the same line of argument given in \cite[Remark 2.7.6]{kr-I}, note that for every unbounded operator $T$ on $\sH$, its adjoint $T^*$ is closed on $\sH$.

 \begin{prop}[cf. {\cite[Theorem 2.7.8]{kr-I}}] \textsl{ If $T$ is a densely-defined transformation from a Hilbert space $\sK$ to a Hilbert space $\sH$, then \begin{itemize} \item[(i)] $T$ is pre-closed if and only if $\dom(T^*)$ is dense in $\sH$, \item[(ii)] if $T$ is pre-closed, $\overline{T}=T^{**}$. \end{itemize} } \end{prop}